Jewish emigration from Romania: Modern period

 Due to the Jewish emigration from Romania, the country's Jewish population has been greatly reduced.
 In the 2011 census, less than 4,000 persons declared to be Jewish.
-However, in the 2010s, an estimated of 8,000 remained in the country (with some 3,000 in Bucharest), although the highest estimates spoke of about 12,000.
-There have been some cases of Romanian Jewish families returning from Israel to Romania in the hope that with the country's accession to the European Union and NATO, the situation would have improved.
+However, in the 2010s, an estimated 8,000 remained in the country (with some 3,000 in Bucharest), although the highest estimates consisted of about 12,000.
+There have been some cases of Romanian-Jewish families returning from Israel to Romania in the hope that with the country's accession to the European Union and NATO, the situation would have improved.
 Nowadays, antisemitism in Romania is still present and, just like in many other European countries, it has undergone an increase in recent years.